Promoting an inclusive university culture for people of diverse sexuality and gender identities

 Workshops are delivered by educators from Working It Out, and aims to increase cultural awareness by:

 - gaining some understanding and awareness of issues experienced by people of diverse sexualities and gender identities,

 - cultural differences across gender and sexuality, and

 - looking at the history of LGBTI discrimination and acceptance at an international, national and Tasmanian context over time.

 The UTAS context, our relevant policies, the Ally Role and the Ally Network will also be briefly discussed.

 The workshops are activities based and highly interactive.
 Please let us know of any particular accessibility requirements so we can ensure your full participation.

-IDAHOBIT and The Dorothies Breakfast
+DAHOBIT and The Dorothies Breakfast

 Friday 17 May is IDAHOBIT day - International Day Against Homophobia, Biphobia, Interphobia and Transphobia